PlywoodPallet/personal-portfolio/README.md

 ## TODO
 - main grid is not rendering, maybe it is not necessary, or semantic tags cannot be styled at all
+- once main grid is working, replace padding with gap
 - replace header background with a polygon instead of background-color

 ## Project Notes